brainhack-school2023/viswanathan_project/README.md

    <br /><sub><b>subhasriviswa</b></sub>
 </a>

-# Project Pith - Resting State Functional network connectivity changes of adoloscents who are at risk for addiction.
+# Project Pitch - Resting State Functional network connectivity changes of adoloscents who are at risk for addiction.
 ## Background
 Adolescence is characterized by significant brain developmental changes and I am interested in understanding the functional network connectivity changes from a developmental perspective and explore the influence of substance use on these developing brain networks.